← All workflows

 1. 1.
 Upload your intake facts, EEOC right-to-sue letter, and supporting documentation

 2. 2.
-AI determines the applicable ADA title and structures compliant allegations
+AI analyzes the facts, determines the applicable ADA title, and structures plausibility-compliant allegations

 3. 3.
-Review the complete draft complaint with numbered paragraphs and statutory citations
+Review and customize the fully drafted complaint with statutory citations and prayer for relief

 4. 4.
-Export the finalized complaint in your preferred format (DOCX, PDF)
+Export the court-ready complaint in your preferred format (DOCX, PDF)

 What you get